-Students in Hanna Melnyczuk's Drawing class learn to use a straight rod to visualize form and perspective as they work on their still life renderings.
+Students in Hanna Melnyczuk's Drawing class learn about shapes and light as they work on their still life renderings.
 This is a studio course that introduces students to the practice of drawing with emphasis on the description of form through means of line, shade, and perspective.
 Learn more about our Fine Art Program here.

 Read More